It’s Raining Mangos

 I giggled.
 “Ready to eat?”

-A full-service restaurant and bar is located on the premises.
-The otherwise outdoor dining room is covered by an extensive cone-shaped pavilion.
-Palm leaves weaved together cover the roof’s interior — a common design feature throughout the country.
-A variety of distressed wooden tables add warmth to the romantic, yet rustic, ambience; built with planks or live edge cuts, either long chunky slabs or hearty round slices.
+A full-service restaurant with a bar was located on the premises.
+The otherwise outdoor dining room was covered by an extensive cone-shaped pavilion.
+Palm leaves weaved together covered the roof’s interior — a common design feature throughout the country.
+A variety of distressed wooden tables — built from planks or live edge cuts, either long chunky slabs or hearty round slices — added warmth to the romantic, yet rustic, ambience.
 Candle flames danced in pools of wax.
-An instrumental ethic beat circulated on the curling breeze.
+An instrumental ethnic beat circulated on the curling breeze.

-We dined in the far corner, enjoying the elevated vantage point.
-Branches with panicles of elliptical-shaped leaves brushed against the railing.
+We dined in a far corner, enjoying the elevated vantage point.
+Branches with panicles of elliptically shaped leaves brushed against the railing.
 Camouflaged within, a trio of green orbs peeked out.

 “Mangoes!”
 I hopped from my seat.
 The vitamin-packed pouches were beyond my reach.

-From a balcony in Minca, I watched the moto-taxi men picking mangos from the tree under which they stood while waiting for passengers to take up the mountain to the Marinka waterfall.
+From a balcony while in Minca, I watched the moto-taxi men picking mangoes from the tree under which they stood while waiting for passengers to take up the mountain to the Marinka waterfall.
 “Before we go home, I want to pick mangoes.”
 My words resonated with determination.

 “Hey, I’m going out for food.”
-I nudged my man’s arm until he murmured a groggy retort.
+I nudged his arm until he murmured a groggy response.
 I pulled my famished body from bed and stepped into my sandals.

 The waning moon lit the grounds.
-The bumpy path demanded careful attention as I climbed a few stairs to the bridge behind our bungalow which leads to the restaurant.
-As expected, the kitchen doors stood guard.
-Behind the bar, items of value hid in the locked cupboards; the bananas gone.
+The bumpy path demanded careful attention as I climbed some stairs to a bridge behind our bungalow, which led to the restaurant.
+As expected, the kitchen doors stood guard closed and locked.
+Items of value hid in padlocked cupboards; the bananas were gone.

 “Damn!”
 I smacked the door shut.
-My blood boiled, no doubt amplifying my body’s catabolic reactions which were beginning to eat me alive, rather than keep me alive; the gnawing feeling in my gut assured me.
+My blood boiled, no doubt amplifying my body’s catabolic reactions which were beginning to eat me alive rather than keeping me alive; the gnawing feeling in my gut prodded me on.

-The only chance of finding food now lay beyond the property, but at this hour the front gates barred passage, enforcing an overprotective mother’s curfew.
-Nonetheless, I approached, hoping to flag a passerby through the bars, but the metal gates clanked from my grip.
+The only chance of finding food now lay beyond the property; but, at this hour the front gates barred passage, enforcing an overprotective mother’s curfew.
+Nonetheless, I approached, hoping to flag a passerby through the bars; but, the metal gates clanked under my grip.
 Dogs stirred in the shadows, assessing the disturbance.
-I stepped back, praying for their rumbles to subside.
+I stepped back, praying for their murmuring to subside.

-The silence recommenced.
-I slumped away, backpedaling on my hunt to quell my hunger.
+Silence resumed.
+I slumped away, backpedaling on the hunt to quell my hunger.
 What other choice did I have?
 Knock on doors and beg for food?
 My head hung low as I wallowed in self-pity because morning was several hours away.

-I continued on tip-toed, expecting a figure to appear, but was interrupted by leaves chattering until bang… thud.
+I continued on tiptoes, expecting a figure to appear, but was interrupted by leaves chattering until bang… thud.
 I flipped around.
 A tree branch bounced for a moment.
 Was it an animal?
 Then, snap!
-The leaves resumed their chatter while a mango fell through and landed with a bang on a corrugated tin roof of a storage shed.
-It ran off and fell to the ground with a thud, before rolling into a shallow ditch.
+The leaves resumed their chatter while a mango fell through and landed on the corrugated tin roof of a storage shed.
+It tumbled off and fell to the ground with a thud, before rolling into a shallow ditch.

 My eyes bulged in disbelief.
 Was this a streak of good luck or a remarkable coincidence?
 A miracle?
-Or was this a response to my prayer and cotton seed offering I made to Aluna shortly before leaving Minca?
+Or was this a response to my prayer and the cottonseed offering I made to Aluna shortly before leaving Minca?

-I cradled a fruit in my balmy hands.
+I cradled a fruit in my clammy hands.
 Its skin cooled mine.
-Similar in shape and size to a cardiac muscle, its purpose was the same as my heart, which without, I’d wither.
+Similar in shape and size to a cardiac muscle, its purpose was the same as my heart’s, without which I’d wither.
 I lowered my head, this time in prayer, and thanked Aluna for her blessing.

 Then, my primitive instincts seized control.
 I bit through the leathery hide.
 Liquid exploded on my face and hands.
 Yellow rivers ran along my arms.
 With my fingers, I ripped off strips of skin and used my teeth to scrape away the pale orange pulp.
-I was a bloodthirsty beast, devouring the fruits down to their flat, teardrop-shaped pits.
-All the while, the crawl space beneath the patio received the inconsumable parts I tossed its way.
+I was a bloodthirsty beast, devouring the fruit down to its flat, teardrop-shaped pit.
+All the while, the crawlspace beneath the patio received the unconsumable parts I had tossed its way.
 My hunger subsided.
 I rubbed the juice from my face with the back of my hand and licked the large droplets of sugary water still clinging to my chin and elbows, leaving behind no trace of my savagery.

 I returned to bed.
 My eyelids fell like curtains at the end of a splendid performance.
-A smile as sweet as those sugar mangoes spread across on my face.
-A wishing tree rained mangoes just for me.
+A smile as sweet as those sugary mangoes spread across on my face.
+A wishing tree had rained mangoes just for me.